the-teachingRSE-project/competencies/intro.md

 - past attempts, other initiatives
 - contributions

-Computers and software have played a key role in the research lifecycle for many decades.
+Computers and software have played a key role in the research life-cycle for many decades.
 Traditionally, they were specialist tools used only in a small number of fields and the Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and